 - Toll roads: Florida’s Turnpike System has almost 500 miles of safe toll roads with access to major highways throughout the state.
 The SunPass program helps you move faster rather than wait in line at a tollbooth when traveling the state's toll roads.
 You attach a device to your windshield, and the tolls are automatically deducted from a prepaid account.

-- Driving under the influence: Driving with a blood alcohol level of .08 percent or above is an offense under Florida law, as is driving under the influence of harmful chemical substances, or illegal controlled substances like marijuana, cocaine, methamphetamine, and heroin.
+- Driving under the influence: Driving with a blood-alcohol level of .08 percent or above is an offense under Florida law, as is driving under the influence of harmful chemical substances, or illegal controlled substances like marijuana, cocaine, methamphetamine, and heroin.
 Penalties for driving under the influence of alcohol and drugs are usually similar.

-- The Move Over Act: According to this legislation, drivers must move over a lane when it's safe to do so—for stopped emergency, law enforcement, tow trucks or wreckers, sanitation, and utility service vehicles.
+- The Move Over Act: According to this legislation, drivers must move over a lane when it's safe to do so—for a stopped emergency, law enforcement, tow trucks or wreckers, sanitation, and utility service vehicles.
 If you can’t move over or are on a two-lane road, slow down to 20 miles/hour under the posted speed limit.
 When the posted speed limit is 20 miles/hour or less, reduce speed to 5 miles/hour.

-- Wrong way drivers: When a driver has not observed posted traffic signs or pavement markings and is going in the wrong direction, call 911 immediately to report the driver.
+- Wrong-way drivers: When a driver has not observed posted traffic signs or pavement markings and is going in the wrong direction, call 911 immediately to report the driver.
 If you are being approached by someone driving in the incorrect direction, immediately reduce your speed and pull off the roadway.

 - Aggressive drivers: If you cross paths with an aggressive driver who is speeding, cutting off cars, driving in trucks' blind spots, and the like, don’t engage with the driver as this can lead to road rage.
 Instead, pull over safely and create space between you and the impatient driver.
 Call *FHP (*347) or 911 from your cell phone if possible, providing the license plate and/or a brief description of the vehicle.

-- Red light cameras: Keep an eye out at major dangerous intersections.
-These cameras take snapshots of red light runners, then unsuspecting people may receive citations in the mail.
+- Red-light cameras: Keep an eye out at major dangerous intersections.
+These cameras take snapshots of red-light runners, then unsuspecting people may receive citations in the mail.